ckan/ckan/doc/maintaining/installing/install-from-docker-compose.rst

 This section is targeted at CKAN maintainers seeking a deeper understanding of variables, and at CKAN developers seeking to factor out settings as new ``.env`` variables.

-The flow of variable substitution is as follows:
+Variable substitution propagates as follows:

 * ``.env.template`` holds the defaults and the usage instructions for variables.
 * The maintainer copies ``.env`` from ``.env.template`` and modifies it following the instructions.